berylcczhang/TEST/doc/html/_sources/output.txt

 Output Files and Format
 =======================

 SLUG can produce 7 output files, though the actual number produced depends on the setting for the ``out_*`` keywords in the parameter file.
+(Additional output files can be produced by :ref:`sec-cloudy-slug`, and are documented in that section rather than here.)

 The only file that is always produced is the summary file, which is named ``MODEL_NAME_summary.txt``, where ``MODEL_NAME`` is the value given by the ``model_name`` keyword in the parameter file.
 This file contains some basic summary information for the run, and is always formatted as ASCII text regardless of the output format requested.

 The other six output files all have names of the form ``MODEL_NAME_xxx.ext``, where the extension ``.ext`` is one of ``.txt``, ``.bin``, or ``.fits`` depending on the ``output_mode`` specified in the parameter file, and ``xxx`` is ``integrated_prop``, ``integrated_spec``, ``integrated_phot``, ``cluster_prop``, ``cluster_spec``, or ``cluster_phot``.
 The production of these output files is controlled by the parameters ``out_integrated``, ``out_integrated_spec``, ``out_integrated_phot``, ``out_cluster``, ``out_cluster_spec``, and ``out_cluster_phot`` in the parameter file.
 The files are formatted as described below.